The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Illustration: the discovery of the expanding universe

-The Kuhnian perspective is overtly disappointing in its reduction of the rich nexus of discoveries, reviewed in \textbf{§4.2}, to the above black and white conclusion; it belies the complexity of historical science.
+The Kuhnian perspective is disappointing in its reduction of the rich nexus of discoveries, reviewed in \textbf{§4.2}, to the above black and white conclusion; it belies the complexity of historical science.

 Let’s move on to Schindler’s model.
-For \textbf{Schindler}, to discover means both to observe an object X or its direct effects, and to conceptualise the essential properties needed to identify it.
+For \textbf{Schindler}, to discover means both to observe an object X or its direct effects and to conceptualise the essential properties needed to identify it.

 A first stumbling stone to applying Schindler’s model to the expanding universe concerns quibbles regarding the requisite ontological category of the discovered entity.
-Cosmic expansion itself isn’t an object: it’s a \emph{global property} of the universe (as the largest possible physical system in its large-scale structure).
+Cosmic expansion itself isn’t an object: it’s a \emph{global, large-scale property} of the universe.

-On the one hand, although Witz, Lundmark, Hubble and Humason have plausible claims to first observing the redshift-distance relation, this falls short of having discovered the expanding universe.
+On the one hand, although Wirtz, Lundmark, Hubble and Humason have plausible claims to first observing the redshift-distance relation, this falls short of having discovered the expanding universe.
 None held the right conceptualisation—the interpretation of the phenomenological redshift-distance correlations in terms of an expanding universe.
-On the other hand, Schindler’s model also disqualifies Friedmann and Lemaître: even though they possessed the right conceptualisation, neither had at his disposal a convincing material demonstration of the universe’s actual expansion.
+On the other hand, Schindler’s model also disqualifies Friedmann and Lemaître.
+Even though they possessed the right conceptualisation, neither had observed the expansion (or its direct effects).